dhicks6345789/remote-gateway/README.md

 You'll need to provide three values: the name of the server (should be your server's domain name)

 ## Notes
-Not finished yet - not ready for real-world use.
-Especially don't use on a Debian install you need for anything else.
+Not finished yet - might still be a bit clunky in places, but should mostly work.

+To do:
+- Possibly add support for services similar to Cloudflare's Zero Trust - ngrok, maybe.
+- Make script runnable via direct download rather than having to clone project.